Pan’s Labyrinth

 So now, surprisingly, the Faun revisits Ofelia in her room and decides to give her one last chance so long as she’s willing to follow everything he says without question.
 Also, this moment is really cute:

-Especially after what we’ve been through the past half hour, this was really needed.
+Especially after what we’ve been through in the past half hour, this was really needed.

 What she needs to do is fetch her brother and bring him to el laberinto.
 That’s all the Faun tells Ofelia for now.
 Unfortunately for her, her brother is currently being kept in Vidal’s quarters, the same person who’s probably not too happy for having to stitch up his own sliced up face.